GitauHarrison/notes/linode/deploy_on_linode.md

         - If you are not sure if your are in your home directory or not, simply run the command `pwd` in the terminal. `pwd` stands for `print working directory`.
 Another way to find out if you are in your home directory is to look at your terminal.
 If you can see a tilde character (`~`), then you are in your home directory.
         <br>

-    - __Moving to your other terminal window running your local machine__, run the following command:
+    - __Moving to my other terminal window running your local machine__, run the following command:
         <br>

         ```python